#150: May & Lorne Brown Park

 3530 Vanness Avenue

-The area around the Collingwood neighbourhood is notable for a number of reasons: not only is it one of the few places in the southeast quadrant of the city dominated by apartment complexes, but the parks in the area are all bunched together, yet separated for distinct purposes.
+The area around the Collingwood neighbourhood is notable for a number of reasons: not only is it one of the few places in the southeast quadrant of the city dominated by apartment complexes, but the parks in the area are all close together, yet separated for distinct purposes.

 Of the three within a block of one another , Melbourne is the “basketball and tennis park”, with both courts in excellent shape.
-There’s a small grassy field in front of both of them, and a walking path separating the two sides, and it all works perfectly fine in its minimal space.
+There’s a small grassy field in front of both facilities, and a walking path separating the two sides, and it all works perfectly fine in its minimal space.

 And basketball courts do that, because it’s an incredibly popular sport these days, much more so than, say, baseball or tennis, for which many Vancouver parks are geared towards.